 What Is the NCCI Code for the Work?

 The second is to understand staffing NCCI Codes.
 The National Council on Compensation Insurance (NCCI) developed class codes to describe occupational liability risk based on the nature of the work performed.
 For example, Class Code 8810 is for Clerical Office Employees (low risk) and Class Code 3365 is for “Welding and Cutting” (higher risk).

 You can learn more directly from NCCI, or by downloading their publication, “The ABCs of Experience Rating.”

-Most staffing firms working know what staffing NCCI Codes their employees can perform under their insurance coverage.
-They should tell you your job order is not covered by their insurance.
+Most staffing firms know what staffing NCCI Codes and work classifications their employees can perform under their insurance coverage.
+They should tell you if your job order is (or is not) covered by their insurance.
 Barton Staffing Solutions’ focus on safety ensures we don’t put people and our clients at risk in this manner.

 What is the Staffing Firm’s Experience Mod Score?

 Ask what the staffing firm’s Experience Mod Score is?
 Of all the things to ask, this one is the most revealing as you assess potential staffing agencies to hire and assign temporary workers to perform work in support of your labor requirements.
 An Experience Mod is issued from NCCI and reflects many factors driving the cost of Workers’ Compensation insurance cost.